namdinator/Namdinator_bash/README.md

 Rosetta modelleing software package (ver.
 2016.32.58837): https://www.rosettacommons.org/software/license-and-download

+NB.
+Namdinator needs all the input files to be in the same directory as the script is executede from.

-To run Namdinator with default settings and a phenix.real_space_refine run:
+Example on how to run Namdinator with default settings and a phenix.real_space_refine run:

 ./Namdiantor_Rosetta_CSB.sh -p input.pdb -m map.mrc -r 3.5 -x

 -p is the input PDB file (mandatory), -m is the input density in .mrc format (mandatory), -r is the resolution of the input density (mandatory) and -x is to turn on phenix.real.space refinement.